From “All Over the Map: True Heroes of Texas Music” (UNT Press)

 These days, the mellower Shaver carries an attache case wherever he goes, even if, on a recent Wednesday afternoon, he’s just going to Griff’s truck stop near Crawford for chicken-fried steak.
 “It’s something I picked up from Waylon,” he says, tapping his brown briefcase.
 “Even a gypsy needs to be organized sometimes.”
 His usual lunch partner when he’s not on the road is mechanic Jim Hollingsworth, his friend since seventh grade.
 “After he started getting some fame in Nashville, some people asked me if I knew Billy Joe Shaver,” Hollingsworth says.
 “They said I went to school with him, he was in my class, but I told ’em I didn’t know any Billy Joe Shaver.
 Only Shaver I knew was Bubba Shaver.”

-It was the same guy.
-Billy Joe was Bubba Shaver until he started signing his poems with his real name after he dropped out of school.
-“It was considered a sissy thing to write poems, so I made them print them anonymously in the school paper,” Shaver says.
+Billy Joe was Bubba Shaver until he started signing his poems with his real name as a disguise.
+“It was considered a sissy thing to write poems” Shaver says.
 His words made an impact on his ninth-grade home-room teacher at LaVega High, who was the first to tell Bubba he had real talent.
-Hollingsworth and Shaver recently paid a nursing-home visit to Mrs. Legg, now 101 years old, and she recited one of Billy Joe’s old poems from memory.
+Hollingsworth and Shaver recently paid a nursing-home visit to Mrs. Legg, at age 101, and she recited one of Billy Joe’s old poems from memory.

 On the way back from Griff’s, Shaver pulls his white van alongside the Chapel Hill cemetery and gets out.
 “I prayed every day to Jesus, asking him how I could help my son,” Shaver says as he takes a slow walk to the middle of the graveyard.
 “But that heroin is stronger than love.”
 Eddy is buried next to his mother, whom Billy Joe said Eddy never really got over losing in 1999.